Lorti/manu.ninja/src/pages/2018-08-03-introducing-japanese-phrasebook/index.md

   </template>
   ```

 * __Wikitext Transformation__: About half of the time spent on the app was needed for migrating Wikitravel's [Wikitext](https://en.wikipedia.org/wiki/Wiki#Editing) phrase list to a structured data model.
-Luckily due to the thorough Wikitravel contributors and the standardized markup all phrases can be split into their Japanese, English and Romaji parts with only three regular expressions.<br>After covnerting the phrases I manually added the sets, their subsets and added information from Wikitravel as notes.
-I did also simplify or rewrite a few phrases so they work better in the app's list view.
+Thanks to the thorough Wikitravel contributors and the standardized markup I can split all phrases into their Japanese, English and Romaji parts using three regular expressions.<br>After converting the phrases I manually added the sets and subsets, and gathered additional information from Wikitravel, which you might need to understand certain phrases.
+I also shortened or simplified a few phrases so they work better in the app's list view.

   ```js
   const defaultRegex = /;(.*?):(.*?)\(?''(.*?)''/gm;